coreos/docs/os/generate-self-signed-certificates.md

 ### Things to know

-* Don't put your `ca-key.pem` into cloud-config, it is better to keep it on your local host.
+* Don't put your `ca-key.pem` into cloud-config, it is recommended to store it in safe place.
 This key allows to generate as much certificates as possible.
 * Keep **key** files in safe.
 Don't forget to set proper file permissions, i.e. `chmod 0600 server-key.pem`.
-* These certificates has both `server auth` and `client auth` X509 V3 extensions and you can use them with servers and clients' authintication.
+* Certificates in this **TLDR** example have both `server auth` and `client auth` X509 V3 extensions and you can use them with servers and clients' authintication.
 * You are free to generate keys and certificates for wildcard `*` address as well.
 They will work on any machine.
 It will simplify certificates routine but increase security risks.

 [cfssl]: https://github.com/cloudflare/cfssl